asherk7/neurovit/README.md

 - **FAISS** – Enables fast similarity search on embedded scientific documents.
 - **Vector Database** – Stores and retrieves scientific literature embeddings for RAG.
 - **BeautifulSoup** – Gathers up-to-date biomedical papers from PubMed to power the chatbot.
-- **PostgreSQL** – Stores uploaded MRIs and generated diagnostic reports.

 **Workflow**:

 The application provides an end-to-end pipeline for brain tumor diagnosis and medical assistance.
 Users upload MRI scans through a FastAPI-powered interface, where the images are processed with OpenCV and analyzed by a custom Vision Transformer (ViT) model trained in PyTorch and fine-tuned on the Brain Tumor MRI dataset.
 Once a tumor is detected and classified, the system draws bounding boxes on the image and generates a diagnostic report.
 Users can then interact with an AI medical chatbot, powered by a large language model fine-tuned using Hugging Face Transformers, PEFT, and QLoRA on the MedQA dataset, and served via vLLM for efficient inference.
 To provide evidence-based responses, the chatbot uses LangChain to perform retrieval-augmented generation (RAG), querying a FAISS-indexed vector database populated with embeddings of PubMed literature scraped using BeautifulSoup.
-All user data, including uploaded scans and generated reports, is stored securely in PostgreSQL.
-The entire application is containerized with Docker and deployed on AWS EC2, with Nginx and Gunicorn handling production traffic and Redis used for caching and performance optimization.

 ### Deployment